Features

 Customizing CLI options

-CLI options are designed to be composable from the one provided by Parser::Cli
+CLI options are designed to be composable from the one provided by Parser::Cli, Runner::Cli and Writer::Cli.

 JUnit XML report